LaraTaverniers/KTANE-Helper/README.md

 # **KTANE** **Helper**

-**This application helps the expert in defusing bombs in the "Keep Talking and Nobody Explodes" game.**
+**The purpose of this application is to help "the expert" to defuse bombs in the video game "Keep Talking and Nobody Explodes".**

 ** **
 ### *FEATURES*
-- Allows you to simply solve the 12 modules of the game
+- Allows to simply solve the 12 modules of the game
-- Ability to handle up to 3 bombs at the same time
+- Ability to manage up to 3 bombs at the same time
-- Multilangual support (English, French, Hebrew)
+- Multilingual support (English, French, Hebrew)

 ** **
 ### *NOTES*
-- **"Unofficial" modules won't be integrated !**
+- **"Unofficial" modules will not be integrated !**

 ** **
 ### *SYSTEM REQUIREMENTS*